The Numerical Stability of Hyperbolic Representation Learning: Euclidean Parametrization of Hyperbolic Space

 where $x_r=(x_1,\ldots,x_n)$ denotes the latter $n$ components of $x=(x_0,x_1,\ldots,x_n)$.
 The geometric meaning of this parametrization is as follows: the hyperplane is passing through a point $p$ which is $|a|$ far away from the origin and along the direction $z$, and is perpendicular to a vector $w$ which has length $\norm{z}$.

-\begin{remark} \looseness=-1 \cite{shimizu2020hyperbolic} parametrized hyperplanes in the Poincaré ball for the purpose of reducing the number of training parameters from $2n$ to $n + 1$ for hyperplanes in $\D^n$.
-Our derivation starts from the Lorentz model and is more succinct from the approach via the Poincaré ball.
+\begin{remark} \looseness=-1 \cite{shimizu2020hyperbolic} parametrized hyperplanes in the Poincar\'{e} ball for the purpose of reducing the number of training parameters from $2n$ to $n + 1$ for hyperplanes in $\D^n$.
+Our derivation starts from the Lorentz model and is more succinct from the approach via the Poincar\'{e} ball.
 Eventually, we obtain essentially the formulas up to a small difference: The terms $\cosh(a)$ and $\sinh(a)$ in the formula above are replaced by $\cosh(2a)$ and $\sinh(2a)$ in \citep{shimizu2020hyperbolic}.
 This difference is due to the mistake that they did not take into account the conformal factor $\lambda_0^2=4$ of $T_0\D^n$.
 See also \Cref{rmk:2}. \end{remark}

 \begin{remark}[What if $z=0$?]
 The careful reader may notice that \Cref{eq:e para l hyp} does not work for the case when $z=0$.
 We note that however, the final formula \Cref{eq:vector parametrization} works for the case when $z=0$.
 When $z=0$, the tangent vector $w$ becomes the zero vector at $p$ and thus the notion of hyperplane degraded to the whole space. \end{remark}